What is the primary difference between facilitated diffusion and ... | Channels for Pearson+

 1

-Begin by understanding the concept of diffusion, which is the movement of molecules from an area of higher concentration to an area of lower concentration.
+Understand the concept of diffusion: Diffusion is the movement of molecules from an area of higher concentration to an area of lower concentration.
+It is a passive process, meaning it does not require energy input.

-Facilitated diffusion is a type of passive transport that does not require energy.
-It involves the movement of molecules across a cell membrane through protein channels or carriers, following the concentration gradient.
+Differentiate between simple and facilitated diffusion: Simple diffusion occurs directly across the phospholipid bilayer of the cell membrane, typically involving small or non-polar molecules that can easily pass through the lipid layer.

-Active transport, on the other hand, requires energy, usually in the form of ATP, to move molecules against their concentration gradient, from an area of lower concentration to an area of higher concentration.
+Identify the role of transport proteins in facilitated diffusion: Facilitated diffusion involves the use of specific transport proteins embedded in the cell membrane to help move substances across.
+These proteins provide a pathway for polar or larger molecules that cannot easily pass through the lipid bilayer.

 Watch next